 The local Jeep dealer called and said he had a truck he wanted us to look at so he dropped it off and we kept it for a day.
 It is a maroon 2006 Chev Colorado with crew cab and only has 23,000 miles on it.
 It drove well and they gave us a great deal on the jeep so we are now owners of a pickup.
 We ordered a shell for it, but it won’t be here until the middle of Jan. so until we get that and be able to put our stuff back into it to give it some weight in the rear end we don’t go into snowy areas.
 We have had snow off and on, but it never sticks around.
 It sure has been cold lately though.

 We have been looking into property in the mountains of New Mexico and like what we see so we may have to take a short trip down there.
 Al & Linda went to San Diego for Christmas and we are taking their shift for them so they will owe us, which will give us 10 days, plus the Workhorse dealer is nearby so we can get the RV in.
 If they can’t find the problem this time we will be going back to WA for arbitration.
 We had a very quiet Christmas - just the 2 of us since Al & Linda were gone, but I did cook a small turkey with dressing and yams.
 This is the first time I cooked anything that big in our convection oven, but it came out just fine.
 We did get a blizzard one night, but melted by the next morning and last couple of days it has snowed off and on, but not enough to get me excited.
 Last night there was a big thunder clap then it started snowing.
 I’ve been through all kinds of weather, but that was a first for me.
 A couple of days later we did get 1 ½ in. of snow and it has stayed cold enough that it has lasted into the new year.
+While that snow was on the ground we had a gaggle of geese come thru the park.
 We got below 0 and had a lot of rigs to unfreeze, including us, but nothing major.
 We went out to dinner for my birthday supposedly better restaurants, but nothing I’d go back for.
 Cortez is sadly lacking in finer dining and the nearest Red Lobster is 70 miles away.
 We still have a few more places to check out, but not holding our breath.
 New Year’s Eve the couple next door came over and we had a few hot butter rums so had a fairly quiet eve and since I couldn’t find a Prime Rib Roast in town to cook on New Year’s Day I ended up making ribs.
 The Safeway here is as big as Sequim’s but is lacking in it’s selection of meats and products.
-Sofie had lost 7 balls and we went nuts trying to find them (some of which was lost for 3 months) until Bob discovered a small space under the bottom drawer in the kitchen so when Bob took out the drawer he found 3of them under it.
+Sofie had lost 7 balls and we went nuts trying to find them (some of which was lost for 3 months) until Bob discovered a small space under the bottom drawer in the kitchen so when Bob took out the drawer he found 3 of them under it.
 He then started looking for other openings and in the space under the sliding door that closes off the bedroom from the rest of the rig he found the other 4.
 How she ever got those in there we’ll never know.
 Anyway, she was so happy to see all her old balls again.

 The first 2 weeks were pretty much the same as always, but the weather got cold and stayed cold (in the minus figures up to a whopping 30) so Bob has been busy thawing out several of the rigs, including ours.
 Everyone is taking it all in stride and being patient.
 The day before we left for New Mexico our truck shell finally came in so Bob got it and the tow bar installed just in time.
 I had visions of me having to drive the truck to NM behind the RV because we had an appt. with a Workhorse dealer at 10:00 that am for a final try to fix our RV before we were going into arbitration with the Lemon Law.
 We pulled into a pull thru spot here in the park so we could be all hooked up and ready to roll Thurs. am, but our jacks froze to the ground so had to spend some time breaking them loose and the day didn’t get any better.
 It was only 81 miles to Aztec, but we -17 temps and our water froze along the way.
 We got into Aztec on time only to find that the phone number we were given to call wasn’t any good and there were no Workhorse dealers in Aztec and that we were supposed to be in Farmington instead.
 Bob was not a happy camper, but at least Farmington was only 20 miles away so we got there pretty much on time.
 While they were working on the RV we decided to get some breakfast and all we found for miles were fast food places, but finally found a restaurant and barely got in in time before the lunch menu want into effect.
 We wandered around and decided to find our RV park (Ruins RV Park) which turned out to be right next to the Aztec Ruins National Monument.